ndench/ndench.github.io/_posts/2019-04-30-whats-new-in-php-q2-2019.md

 Currently, PHP is missing some really core object-oriented behaviours:

+* Contravariance
-Contravariance: replacing an object with it's parent without breaking anything (widening type parameters)
+    * replacing an object with it's parent without breaking anything
+    * widening type parameters
+* Covariance
-Covariance: Replace an object with it's children without breaking anything (tightening type parameters)
+    * replace an object with it's children without breaking anything
+    * tightening type parameters

 Fortunately, this feature is coming in 7.4, here are some examples from [the rfc](https://wiki.php.net/rfc/covariant-returns-and-contravariant-parameters):